-As mentioned in a previous section, the species was recorded five times (five individuals) in the study area during the observations in August 2020, September 2020, March 2021, May 2021 and June 2021.
+As mentioned in the previous chapter, the species was recorded five times (five individuals) in the study area during the observations in July 2020, October 2020, March 2021, April 2021, and June 2021.

-The main characteristics of the species, as well as the pressures and threats affecting it, have been reported in Section 5 (Species of Interest), in the relevant subsection where required.
+The main characteristics of the species, as well as the pressures and threats it faces, are reported in Chapter 5 (Species of Interest) in the appropriate subchapter.

-Of all the threats listed above, the installation of the proposed WPP will not have a serious impact on the species.
-No increased concentrations of the species have been observed.
-Based on the above, and the fact that the species is directly associated with vegetation and soil and flies at relatively low altitudes, the significance of the impact on the species from the installation of the WPP is considered to be negligible.
+Of all the documented threats, the installation of the proposed WPP is not expected to have a significant impact on the species.
+No elevated concentrations of the species have been observed.
+Based on the above, and the fact that the species is directly associated with vegetation and soil and flies at a relatively low altitude, the significance of the impact on the species from the installation of the WPP is considered negligible.